xp4xbox/Python-Backdoor/readme.md

 ## Contributing

-Contributing is encouraged and will help make a better program.
+Contributing is encouraged and will help make this a better program.
 Please refer to [this](https://gist.github.com/MarcDiethelm/7303312) before contributing.

 ## Disclaimer

 This program is for educational purposes only!
-I am not responsible for anything you do with it.
+I take no responsibility or liability for own personal use.

 ## License